reynardo-tjhin/edu-platformer/README.md

 ## TODO List

-- Integrate the platformer game to the mini-quiz
-  - player leveled up and then can go to the next level
 - Improve the designs of the pages
 - Only for admin (or superuser) page
   - /mini-quiz/index: allow only for admins